Duke-NUS Medical School: Research centres

-Singhealth Duke–NUS AMC
+Singhealth Duke-NUS Academic Medical Centre

-The SingHealth Duke–NUS Academic Medical Centre (AMC) was established by SingHealth and Duke–NUS.
-Through this partnership in academic medicine, the AMC harnesses the collective strengths of Duke–NUS' medical education and research capabilities, and SingHealth's clinical expertise to bring about improved healthcare and patient outcomes.
+The SingHealth Duke-NUS Academic Medical Centre (AMC) was established by SingHealth and Duke-NUS.
+Through this partnership in academic medicine, the AMC harnesses the collective strengths of Duke-NUS' medical education and research capabilities, and SingHealth's clinical expertise to bring about improved healthcare and patient outcomes.

 Some of the centres launched under this partnership include: